PaOMiAnZuiS/Rust-numerical-library/README.md

 To use the API of MKL, users should find the location of mkl library on his system, and paste it into "mkl_path" in build.rs.

+Use command "cargo run --release" to speed up the performance.

 **Here are some screenshots of comparation of the performances between this library(RNL) and Intel-MKL**